ortus-docs/cfcouchbase-sdk-docs/installation/coldbox_module.md

 # ColdBox Module (Recommended)
 The CFCouchbase SDK is already a ColdBox Module.
-So if you are building a ColdBox MVC application you can install the SDK with CommandBox via: `box install cfcouchbase`, it will be installed in your `modules` directory, create a mapping called `cfcouchbase` for you and create all the WireBox binders for you.
+So if you are building a ColdBox MVC application you can install the SDK with CommandBox via: `box install cfcouchbase`.
+The SDK  will be installed in your `modules` directory, create a mapping called `cfcouchbase` for you and create all the WireBox binders for you.
 If you are not using ColdBox, then you will have to use the longer installation methods below.

 ## WireBox Mappings
 The following objects are already mapped in the module edition: